Tundikhel: In mythology

 According to one of the most popular folk tales told in the Kathmandu Valley, Tundikhel is the dwelling place of the giant Gurumāpā.
 A feast is still laid out for him here once a year in keeping with a deal made in ages past.

 The story goes that the man-eating Gurumapa was pacified and brought to Kathmandu from a nearby forest where he used to live.
 But after some time, he went back to his old ways and began terrorising the townspeople and taking away children.
 The people finally succeeded in persuading him with the promise of an annual feast to move out of the city and live at Tundikhel.
 So every year on the full moon night in March, a pile of boiled rice and buffalo meat is left on the open ground for him to feast on.

 History

 Among the earliest references to Tundikhel is contained in an account by Italian Jesuit Ippolito Desideri who visited Kathmandu in 1721 when Nepal was ruled by the Malla kings.
 He was travelling from Tibet to India, and has mentioned in his travelogue seeing a two-mile long plain near the pond (Rani Pokhari) situated outside the city gate.
 He has also written that there are many temples along the length of the field.

 Two of the temples remain.
 The temple of Lumari Ajimā, a mother goddess also known as Bhadrakali, is situated on the eastern edge of Tundikhel.
 The other temple is dedicated to Mahākāla or Mahānkā Dyah, and is located on the western edge.
 Mahākāla is a protective deity in Vajrayana Buddhism.
 In Hinduism, Mahākāla is revered as a form of Shiva.

+Tundikhel In Other Districts

+Later Tundikhel became a positive trend and started to sprawl across the Nation.
+So that we can find many Tundikhel (Playground) in other districts as well.